4forces/project1/README.md

 ## 2. UX, UI and Features

 ### Wireframes
 Initial wireframing was done via hand-sketches on paper.
 This was subsequently digitised by porting over to Adobe XD.
-Screenshots:

 *Figure (a): Wireframes by Hand-sketching*